top of page

 Planning

-The Randall Preserve acquisition agreements placed the Mountains Recreation and Conservation Authority (MRCA) as titleholder.
-MRCA is committed to developing a property management plan.
+When the Randall Preserve was protected in December 2022, the acquisition agreements placed the Mountains Recreation and Conservation Authority (MRCA) as titleholder.

 The Property Management Plan (PMP) includes: